yanghuafang/camera-map-localization/docs/BUILD.md

-without any CPU build noticing. `CAMLOC_CUDA_HOST_ONLY=ON` links the CPU stub but still defines the macro, so the compiler checks all of it on a machine with neither nvcc nor a GPU; at run time `IsAvailable()` returns false and every path falls back to the CPU, so tests behave exactly as CPU-only.
+without any CPU build noticing. `CAMLOC_CUDA_HOST_ONLY=ON` links the CPU stub but still defines the macro, so the compiler checks all of it on a machine with neither nvcc nor a GPU; at run time `IsAvailable()` returns false and every path falls back to the CPU, so tests and benchmarks behave exactly as CPU-only.

 ```bash
 ./scripts/ci.sh --cuda-host